-After announcing their presence, the police must either be refused admittance or wait a sufficient time to conclude that they have been impliedly refused admittance before they may enter.
-(See People v.
-Uhler, supra, 208 Cal.App.3d at p.
-769 [reviewing cases discussing failure to wait sufficient time after announcement].)
-In this case there was neither an actual nor an implied refusal.
-The officers admit they never knocked on Murphy's door nor requested admittance, and it is undisputed that there was no actual refusal of admittance.
-With regard to implied refusal, the People do not attempt to argue that the officers waited a sufficient time to allow the occupants of the residence to refuse admittance, and the record establishes that they did not wait for a refusal of admittance before entering.
+In the absence of an exigency, after announcing their presence the police must knock and announce their intent, and receive an actual refusal of entry or wait a sufficient period of time to infer one, before they may enter.
+(Banks, supra, 124 S.Ct at p.
+529; see also People v.
+Uhler (1989) 208 Cal.App.3d 766, 769 [reviewing cases discussing failure to wait sufficient time after announcement].)
+In this case, there was neither actual nor implied refusal of admittance.
+The officers acknowledge that they never knocked on Murphy's door nor requested admittance, and it is undisputed that there was no actual refusal of admittance.
+As to implied refusal, the People do not attempt to argue that the officers waited a sufficient period of time to infer that the occupants of the residence had refused them admittance.